ADAM-ESHAG/create_an_api/README.md

 # create_an_api
-The object of the project is to develope the backend part, all frontend was provided by OpenclassRooms.
+The object is to develope the backend part, all frontend was provided by OpenclassRooms.

 # Frontend :
 # HotTakes